multiprocessio/datastation-documentation/tutorials/Query_Airtable_with_DataStation.md

 scripting abilities to run a program using the Airtable data.
 We'll run a SQL program that counts the number of applied applicants.

-Create a new panel, select SQL as the language, enter this query and hit run.
+Create a new Code panel, select SQL as the language, enter this query and hit run.

 ```